cpputest/cpputest.github.io/manual.markdown

 <a id="c_interface"> </a>
 ## C Interface

-Sometimes a C header will not compile under C++.
-For such cases, there are macros that allows to specify test cases in a .c source, without involving C++ at all.
-There is also a set of macro wrappers that pulls these test cases into a .cpp source for CppUTest to work with.
-You will find the macro definitions in TestHarness_c.h.
+Sometimes, a C header will not compile under C++.
+For such cases, there are macros that allow you to specify test cases in a .c source, without involving C++ at all.
+There are also macro wrappers that pull these test cases into a .cpp source for CppUTest to work with.
+You will find all C macro definitions in TestHarness_c.h.

 Here is a small example of how this is done.

-First the interface of the function we want to test, PureCTests.h:
+First, the header of the function we want to test, PureCTests.h:

 {% highlight c %}
 /** Legal C code that would not compile under C++ */